HenryDeGrasse/MusicNoteGame/README.md

 Gameplay:

 Listen to a note and guess its name.
+You can type your guess while the note plays.
 Input Format: Enter notes as C4, C#4, D4, etc. (case-sensitive, e.g., C4 not c4).
 Whole notes: C, D, E, F, G, A, B followed by octave number (e.g., C4).
 Sharps: Use # (e.g., C#4 for C-sharp in octave 4).